 And for migraines, favor a Pitta-Pacifying diet most of the year, which means adding more sweet, bitter and astringent foods and avoiding acidic, pungent, sour and salty foods.
 Tomatoes are a food to be avoided, as eating them in excess can create migraine symptoms.

-Since an imbalanced digestion is at the root of most headaches, it's wise to eat lighter foods for the first few weeks, then gradually add heavier foods that are considered balancing in the dosha-pacifying diet, later on.
-Favor freshly-cooked, whole, organic foods that are served warm and are easy to digest.
+It's wise to eat lighter foods for the first few weeks, then gradually add heavier foods that are considered balancing in the dosha-pacifying diet, later on.
+Favor freshly cooked, whole, organic foods that are served warm and are easy to digest.
 In general, a lacto-vegetarian diet is recommended, with light dairy products, pulses, nuts and seeds for protein.
 Be sure to eat your main meal at noon, when the digestion is strongest, and eat lighter at breakfast and dinner.

 For all three headache types, avoid eating heavy foods such as aged cheeses, butter, yogurt, red meat, leftovers, and processed, frozen, canned and packaged foods.
 These foods have one thing in common — they are difficult to digest and contribute to the digestive disturbances that are the cause of most headaches.